OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/python/pure.python.bme280/README.md

 - A server (python part) that
   - serves REST and HTTP requests
   - reads the BME280 on a regular basis
-  - stores BME280 data up to one week (one data every 15 minutes)
+  - stores BME280 data up to one week (one data set every 15 minutes)
 - Web resources, served by the server above, to display the data in a user-friendly way.

 ---